 Conservatism and Reformism

 Although some plot points were a turn off, the ideas in itself aren’t bad and actually necessary in the context of its core message: The clash of generations.
 The aspect reminded me a lot of Peter Pan’s Lost Boys in the movie adaption “Hook” (which happens to feature a cameo of Glenn Close).
 I believe that these two movies share a common theme: The conflict between generations.
 As in Hook, this movie tackles the relationship between adults vs children, but also humans vs hungries, and whether we should welcome the new or preserve the old.
 Conservatism and reformism on a speciecist scale, so to speak.
-I will definitely watch it again and write a more detailled analysis on this aspect.
+I will definitely watch it again and maybe elaborate on this aspect a little more in a future post.

-There is a special review coming soon, comparing The Girl with All the Gifts with another post-apocalyptic piece of art that I didn’t mention here but obviously begs for comparison: The Last of Us.
+While watching it i couldn’t but compare The Girl with All the Gifts with another post-apocalyptic piece of art that I didn’t mention here but obviously begs for comparison: The Last of Us.
+A comparative review could be interesting.